-Rick A. Carpenter has served as our Chief Technical Officer since November 2021.
-Prior to joining our Company, Mr. Carpenter served from February 2020 as the Senior Vice President of Engineering at Inseego Corporation, where he led the worldwide engineering team and was responsible for device hardware and software, cloud software, quality assurance, regulatory and product certification and technical account management.
+Rick Carpenter has served as our Chief Technical Officer since November 2021.
+Before joining our Company, Mr. Carpenter served from February 2020 as the Senior Vice President of Engineering at Inseego Corporation, where he led the worldwide engineering team and was responsible for device hardware and software, cloud software, quality assurance, regulatory and product certification and technical account management.
 From April 2017 to January 2020, he was the General Manager of the IoMT Business and the Senior Director of Engineering at Capsule Technologies, a company that integrates medical devices and wearables into a secure medical grade system that collects data and provides it to healthcare professionals for patient monitoring.
 Prior to that, from May 2009 until March 2017, Mr. Carpenter served as the Senior Vice President of Engineering at Smith Micro Software.
 Earlier in his career, he held various engineering development and leadership roles at Nextwave Wireless, Sierra Wireless, General Dynamics, Motorola and Denso.
-Mr. Carpenter received a B.S. in Computer Science from The University of Texas Permian Basin, and completed coursework for an MS in Computer Science from The University of Texas at Arlington.
+Mr. Carpenter holds a B.S. in Computer Science from The University of Texas Permian Basin, and completed coursework for an MS in Computer Science from The University of Texas at Arlington.

-Elizabeth A. Gasser has served as our Executive Vice President and Chief Strategy Officer since June 2021 and is responsible for the Company's strategy, corporate development, product management, behavioral sciences, and competitive intelligence functions.
+Elizabeth Gasser has served as our Executive Vice President and Chief Strategy and Product Officer since November 2023, and before served as our Executive Vice President and Chief Strategy Officer since June 2021.
+Ms. Gasser is responsible for the Company's strategy, corporate development, product management, behavioral sciences, and competitive intelligence functions.
 She previously served as our Executive Vice President, Strategy and Corporate Development since January 2020.
-Prior to joining our Company, Ms. Gasser served from June 2017 as an independent adviser providing strategic and corporate development solutions to boards and executive teams.
-From January 2016 to June 2017 she was Vice President of Corporate Strategy at QUALCOMM Technologies, Inc. (QTI), a subsidiary of QUALCOMM Incorporated (Nasdaq: QCOM), a global leader in the development and commercialization of technologies and products used in mobile devices and other wireless products.
-Prior to that, from November 2012 to January 2016 she was Vice President of Strategic Development at QTI, after serving in other strategic related roles of increasing responsibility beginning in 2006.
+Before joining our Company, Ms. Gasser served from June 2017 as an independent adviser providing strategic and corporate development solutions to boards and executive teams.
+From January 2016 to June 2017, she was Vice President of Corporate Strategy at QUALCOMM Technologies, Inc. (QTI), a subsidiary of QUALCOMM Incorporated (Nasdaq: QCOM), a global leader in the development and commercialization of technologies and products used in mobile devices and other wireless products.
+Before that, from November 2012 to January 2016 she was Vice President of Strategic Development at QTI, after serving in other strategic related roles of increasing responsibility beginning in 2006.
 Ms. Gasser holds a B.A. and an M.A. in Economics from the University of Cambridge.